copper-leaf/kotlin-json-forms/docs/src/orchid/resources/wiki/usage-guide.md

-This library is based on [Ballast](https://github.com/copper-leaf/ballast) for state management, and uses the the JSON models and (de)serialization capabilities from [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization), though knowledge of either library is not necessary to use Kotlin Json Forms.
+This library is based on [Ballast](https://github.com/copper-leaf/ballast) for state management, and uses the the JSON models and (de)serialization capabilities from [Kotlinx Serialization](https://github.com/Kotlin/kotlinx.serialization), though knowledge of either library is not strictly necessary to use Kotlin Json Forms.

 Additionally, schema validation is supported individually for each platform, because schema validator libraries are large and too complex to reimplement for this project, so it's easier to find appropriate libraries on each platform as